-ABP (Jersey) Limited ("ABPJ"), maintains directors' and officers' liability insurance and pension fund trustees' liability insurance which give appropriate cover for any legal action brought against the directors and officers of the company.
+The company's immediate parent undertaking, ABP (Jersey) Limited ("ABPJ"), maintains directors' and officers' liability insurance and pension fund trustees' liability insurance which give appropriate cover for any legal action brought against the directors and officers of the company.
 In addition, the Articles of Association of the company permit the directors and officers of the company to be indemnified in respect of liabilities incurred as a result of their office.

-Qualifying third party indemnity provisions (as defined by s234 of the Companies Act 2006) for the benefit of directors and officers were in force for all directors and officers during the year and remain in force in relation to certain losses and liabilities which directors and officers may incur (or have incurred) in connection with their duties, powers or office.
+Qualifying third party indemnity provisions (as defined by s.234 of the Companies Act 2006) for the benefit of directors and officers were in force for all directors and officers during the year and remain in force in relation to certain losses and liabilities which directors and officers may incur (or have incurred) in connection with their duties, powers or office.

-Matters disclosed in the strategic report
+Matters disclosed in the Strategic Report

-The directors have chosen to disclose the following matters in the strategic report:
+The directors consider the following matters of strategic importance and have chosen to disclose these in the strategic report:

-- Financial risk management objectives and policies and details of the company's exposure to liquidity, interest rate, foreign exchange, credit and capital risk and other risk disclosures; and - Indication of likely future developments in the business and important events after the reporting period.
+- Financial risk management objectives and policies and details of the company's exposure to liquidity, credit and capital risk and other risk disclosures; and - Important events after the reporting period and an indication of likely future developments in the business.